slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Equity unlocks human potential: when people feel like they have ownership in an idea, they can’t stop thinking about it.
 The more ideas your stakeholders contribute, the better off your chances are at succeeding. empregados sempre c skin in the game. the enemies are outside not inside
 - failing business -> fire 60% top managers (ricardo semler)
 - Ideas don’t make you rich execution does.
-- if we don’t like teh guy that we are going to invest, we wait an year. - delay decision -- codie_sanchez@x*
+- if we don’t like teh guy that we are going to invest, we wait an year. - delay decision -- x@codie_sanchez*
 - ignore great ideas and focus on execution. focus. delegate. sell before you need or when bored. remember to give it all away.
 - In Zero to One, Peter Thiel describes how PayPal achieved the critical mass of users needed for it to be useful:
 - Intuitive equals familiar.
 Informational age is homogeneising our tastes. globalization é em tudo